videlais/snowman/README.md

 ## Building From Source

-Run `npm install` to install dependencies. `gulp` will create a testing version of the format at `index.html`, and `gulp release` will build a release version ready to be used in Twine under `dist/`.
+Run `npm install` to install dependencies. `grunt` will create a testing version of the format at `index.html`, and `grunt release` will build a release version ready to be used in Twine under `dist/`.